 Graphics Cards (GPU)

 This is where you want to spend most of your money.
 Your basic choice is between AMD and NVIDIA, but both offer a wide range of different cards and the confusing names really don't offer much of a clue about what the best pick is.
-It's common to aim for better performance on desktops by doubling up and having two graphics cards, but as space is limited and heat can be a problem, this isn't an ideal solution for laptops.
+It's common to aim for better performance on desktops by doubling up and having two graphics cards.
+You'll need to do that if you want to run the latest games on a 4K display, or hook up multiple monitors, but as space is limited and heat can be a problem, this isn't an ideal solution for laptops.

 Check out the performance benchmarks to help you make a decision.
 If you want to get a good overview, then Notebook Check provides a complete list of the top GPU options, gathering together benchmarks from various sources, and it allows you to filter by what's important to you.